What is Gabapentin?

 Is Gabapentin/Neurontin Right for You?

 This is the question you need to answer.
 It might be helpful for you to talk it over with a professional.
-If that’s the case, here at Northpoint Evergreen Bellevue, we want you to know that we’re here for you.
+If that’s the case, here at Northpoint the Evergreen, we want you to know that we’re here for you.
 We know that alcohol recovery is difficult.
 We want to support you in every way that we can.

 Do you have questions about Gabapentin/Neurontin that you need to have answered?
 Please contact us to get more information.